 Things are simply not what they seem in this Jekyll and Hyde city, famous for witch burning, grave robbing, body snatching, and mysterious murders.
 Behind, beneath and beyond the Royal Mile lie plundered tombs, funeral pyres, and mass graves from thousands of years of history.
 Expose Edinburgh’s dark side and relive the most evil tales from its past.
 Feel the hair on the back of your neck stand on end as you explore gruesome graveyards and narrow alleyways hiding secrets from deep in Edinburgh’s dark history.
 Even the bravest soul will be shaken by these spine-chilling true stories of real-life cannibals and vampires.
 No fake stories, no men in wolf masks: Edinburgh’s true history is terrifying enough!
+Children (13 or under) accompanied by an adult can join the Dark Side Tour for free.
 Please note that this tour includes steep hills, darkened and narrow steps.
 Unfortunately, it is not recommended for pushchairs, wheelchairs or those less able to walk.

 Edinburgh’s nightlife is awesome but often elusive, with hidden alleyway pubs or clubs guarded by burly bouncers, funky cocktail lounges and rocking clubs in old abandoned underground vaults.
 Professional party guides will show you Edinburgh’s best while you meet other travelers looking to party.
 You'll see a side of Edinburgh you won’t find on your own.
 We go to cool places and get you cheap drinks, so you can party like a rock-star... and spend like a backpacker!
 You must be 18+ to enjoy this night out.
 Please bring valid Photo I.D.
 SANDEMANs NEW Europe Tours supports the responsible enjoyment of alcoholic beverages.
 When it is misused, alcohol can be dangerous.
 We want everyone to have an unforgettable night, but for your safety the bars visited on Pub Crawls will cut you off if you’ve reached your limit.
 The mission is to show you Edinburgh's nightlife, not to get you drunk.